web3labs/ink-verifier-image/README.md

 ## Example

-> WARN: Reproducible builds only works w/ cargo-contract >= 2.0.0-alpha.4
+> 🐉🐉 Reproducible builds only works w/ cargo-contract >= 2.0.0-alpha.4
 > and contracts generated with that version.

 To generate example ink! contract install the specific version of the cargo-contract tool: